VincentWillats/game-ping/README.md

 # Game Ping

-Game Ping lets you mention all users currently playing the given game.
+Game Ping is a simple discord bot that lets you mention all users currently playing the given game.

 Use by simply typing in chat `!game "game name"`